You are here

 under which assistance can be provided for the cost of vehicle modifications or, in cases of severe impairment and significant need (see details provided below), assistance with a motor vehicle purchase.
 While general guiding principles apply to the approval of the provision of the various forms assistance relating to motor vehicles across the three Acts, specific principles apply for each Act and require careful consideration.

-Note: The approval process for motor vehicle modifications or assistance with the purchase of a motor vehicle must follow the Principles outlined previously in section 10.1 of this chapter.
+Note: The approval process for motor vehicle modifications or assistance with the purchase of a motor vehicle must follow the Principles outlined previously in section 10.1 in this library.

 As with the provision of alterations, aids and appliances the client must have: